This page includes all information a Talent Team member, Hiring Manager, or Teammate needs to know about the interview stage.

 Yes You observed only positive signs that this person would be a good fit for our team, but you don’t feel strongly about hiring them.

-Neutral You are neutral or are unsure if they have, or don’t have, this attribute.
+Neutral You are neutral or are unsure if this person would be a good fit for our team.
 More digging and interviewing is recommended.
 To indicate that you’re neutral, please do not select any score and press submit.

 No You have doubts about whether this person would make our team better.